Staying outside in extreme cold temperatures is dangerous. We don’t want our kids to be stranded. Be prepared to keep them safe.

 - Pack extra gloves in their bag just in case.

 - Watch out for choking hazards like scarves and hood strings for smaller kids.
 Choose clothes or shoes that are fastened with Velcro.

 - They will need extra protection when waiting for the bus or walking to their school building.

-- Tell your child to stay home even if school is not cancelled.
-This is the best decision if he will not have a safe way to get to school or come home after.
+- Tell them to stay home even if school is not cancelled.
+This is the best decision if they will not have a safe way to get to school or come home after.
 Their safety is more important than missing a day of school.

-- Call the school to say that your child will be absent.
+- Call the school to say that they will be absent.

 - Make sure that another adult will be at home to watch younger kids if you or your spouse cannot be at home.

 Check this Winnipeg School Division page to know more about student transportation.

 Here is a map with links to all Manitoba School Divisions and Districts.
 You can also check the Schools in Manitoba Search website.

 Please login to tell us what you think.